Solar panels buying guide

 - Interdigitated back contact solar cells (IBC), or rear contact solar cells, are a variant of standard solar cells.
 They can achieve higher efficiency by having all the electrical contacts on the rear of the cell (rather than at the front), so there are no metal contact strips preventing light getting to the cell surface.
 The Sunpower panel in this test uses IBC cells.

 - Thin film solar cells are made from a thin layer of photovoltaic material (such as amorphous silicon, cadmium telluride or copper-indium-gallium-selenide) on a base plate of glass, metal or other substance.
 This technology is evolving and while it promises more flexible applications than standard solar panels, it's so far generally less efficient and is rare in rooftop arrays.
 It's used in various large and small applications, from building-integrated PV systems to solar-powered calculators and garden lamps.

 This is simply a measure of the panel's electricity output (in watts) compared to its surface area.
 Generally, the higher the efficiency, the more power you can get from a given roof area, and you might have lower installation costs too.
 However, if you have plenty of roof space, you might find it more economical to buy cheaper panels with lower efficiency and just use more of them.

 This may come as a surprise, but although solar panels are meant to sit on roofs in direct sunlight, they actually become less efficient as they get warmer, due to the physics of the photovoltaic effect.
-So you will sometimes get less power from the panels on a very hot day than on a mild day (and remember, even on a 25°C day, your rooftop panels could be operating at well above 40°C).
+So you'll sometimes get less power from the panels on a very hot day than on a mild day (and remember, even on a 25°C day, your rooftop panels could be operating at well above 40°C).
 Solar panel power ratings are based on standard conditions (25°C panel temperature).
 Some panels have better temperature tolerance than others (look for a lower 'temperature coefficient') and are therefore a better choice in hot climates.
 Correct installation is also important; that's why panels should be installed in a way that allows air to circulate underneath the panels to help keep them cooler.